rohan395/adf/README.md

-# pipeline changes to QA braanch
+# pipeline changes to QA branch